MartinUnicc/MartinUnicc/README.md

 - 👋 Hi, I’m @MartinUnicc
-- 👀 I’m interested in meeting humans intersted in IT, and considering joiing the United Nations Computing Center
+- 👀 I’m interested in meeting humans interested in IT, and considering joiing the United Nations Computing Center
 - 🌱 I’m currently learning Handpan
 - 💞️ I’m looking to collaborate on job hunting
 - 📫 How to reach me via message :)